Miach (singer): Career

+2021–2023: Early career and breakthrough to music scene

 In February 2021, she started her own YouTube channel, entitled Mia Čičak, posting acoustic covers.
-In 2021 Čičak teamed up with Croatian songwriters and producers Vlaho Arbulić and Mihovil Šoštaršić and started working on her first songs in their Republika recording studio.
+In 2021, Čičak teamed up with Croatian songwriters and producers Vlaho Arbulić and Mihovil Šoštarić and started working on her first songs in their Republika recording studio.
 Their first project was her debut single "23 32" which was released independently in late 2021.
 In early 2022, she signed a record deal with Aquarius Records and shortly after released her second single "Budi tu".
 "Trnci", her third single, was released in July 2022.
 Continuing her collaboration with songwriter and producer Mihovil Šoštarić, Čičak began working on her debut EP in 2022. Čičak's debut EP titled Između nas was released on 19 September 2022.
 The EP's lead single "NLO" is a collaboration with Croatian rapper Hiljson Mandela.
 Debuting at number 28 "NLO" became Čičak's first single to chart on the HR Top 40 chart.
 On 30 September 2022, Čičak held her first concert as a part of the Lil Drito Festival schedule at the Tvornica kulture in Zagreb.
-On 5 December 2022, she released the Između nas (Live Session) EP which includes live and acounstic versions of songs from her debut EP Između nas.
+On 5 December 2022, she released the Između nas (Live Session) EP which includes live and acounstic versions of songs from her debut EP.

-At the 2023 edition of the Cesarica Awards, Čičak was nominated in the category the Song of The Year with her song "NLO" but lost the award to Eni Jurišić's "Trebaš li me".
+At the 2023 edition of the Cesarica Awards, Čičak was nominated in the category the Song of the Year with her song "NLO" but lost the award to Eni Jurišić and Matija Cvek's "Trebaš li me".
 On 8 February 2023, Čičak received a nomination for the 30th Annual Porin Awards in the category Best New Artist.
 The song "SMS" was released in March 2023 as a single from her yet-untitled debut studio album.
+Following the song's release, Čičak was announced as a performer at the 2023 Sea Star Festival in Umag on 20 May 2023.
+On 24 March 2023, Croatian musician Baks released "Gram" with Čičak, a new track on his third studio album Dopamin.
+She was the opening performer of the Telekom Electronic Beats festival organized by Hrvatski Telekom in Zagreb on 26 June 2023.
+On 23 June 2023, she was announced as one of the performers of the Rock&Off Festival Tour which will be held in six different Croatian cities during July, August and September.
+Additionally, on 28 June 2023, it was announced that Miach would be one of the performers at the Graffiti na Gradele festival in Bol, Croatia which was held on 30 July 2023.

+On 9 October 2023, she collaborated with Croatian rapper Goca R.I.P. to release a track titled "Navike", which was featured on his extended play Besmrtni 2.